justinkelly8/PennStateSportsBot/README.md

 # Penn State Sports StatBot for Discord
 Penn State Sports Discord Bot for Capstone Project

+### This repository is made for Academic purposes only and as part of the capstone course project.

 # Commands
 ```
 !season followed by the desired sport eg. "!season mbasketball"